DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/age-groups-and-specialisms/special-educational-needs.md

 As a SENCO you will get to know the specific needs of pupils who need extra support, so you can help them to feel comfortable and confident before teaching starts.

-To become a SENCO, you’ll need to gain [qualified teacher status (QTS)](/train-to-be-a-teacher/what-is-qts) through initial teacher training and then complete a mandatory [SENCO national professional qualification (SENCO NPQ)](https://www.gov.uk/guidance/special-educational-needs-co-ordinators-national-professional-qualification).
-You do not need to complete the NPQ before taking a SENCO role, you have 3 years to complete the qualification.
+To become a SENCO, you’ll need to gain QTS through initial teacher training and then complete a mandatory [SENCO national professional qualification (SENCO NPQ)](https://www.gov.uk/guidance/special-educational-needs-co-ordinators-national-professional-qualification).
+You do not need to complete the NPQ before taking a SENCO role.
+Once you become a SENCO, you must complete the qualification within 3 years.

 As well as focusing on supporting pupils with SEND, many SENCOs will also teach in their main subject area.